You Ask, Vern Answers

 Hundreds of viewers wrote in with design dilemmas for Vern Yip, Design Star judge and the host of HGTV's Deserving Design.
 Get his top 10 answers for everything from sprucing up windows to picking the right paint colors.

-Q: I have plantation shutters on all the windows of my new home.
+Q: I have louvered shutters on all the windows of my new home.
 We often open them to let in light and enjoy the view.
 How do I add softness and color to the window treatments without blocking the light or the view?

 — Barb, Jasper, Ala.

-A: Plantation shutters are very much in style these days and can be a great way to lend character and interest to a window.
+A: Louvered shutters are very much in style these days and can be a great way to lend character and interest to a window.
 If injecting color and softness is your goal, try adding drapery panels that will flank your windows and stay open full time.
 Since you already have shutters on your windows, there is no need for these panels to close.
 They can remain more or less decorative for both color and textural purposes.
 Whenever possible, try to hang your drapes all the way up to the ceiling line for the cleanest and most dramatic presentation.

 Q: I have a 19' x 19' master bedroom that has vaulted ceilings.
 What can I do to make the room feel warm and inviting without making it too dark?